wplib/wp-ops/README.md

-# wp-ops
+# WP_Ops
-WordPress Operations Library with semantics similar to WP CLI
+**WordPress Operations Library similar semantics to WP CLI**

-Since WP CLI will [never be a library](https://github.com/wp-cli/wp-cli/issues/1924#issuecomment-122085331) you can program at the PHP level, you can use this library for both 1.) setup for automated testing and 2.) site database initialization.
+This library is for the creation of simple PHP scripts that can be used to initialize WordPress databases for:

+1. Setup for automated testing, and
+2. New and/or updated website deployments

+## Rationale
+Since WP CLI will [never be a library](https://github.com/wp-cli/wp-cli/issues/1924#issuecomment-122085331) and it is a pain to setup and call WP CLI from a PHPUnit script or to trigger WP CLI via web host we decided to create an easy to use library for doing similar tasks.

+## Status
-_**Note**_: We have only implement those aspects we need to date, but **pull requests are welcome**.
+We have only implement the functionality we have needed to date, but **pull requests** for additional features will be considered.
 Or you can [**hire us**](mailto:team@wplib.org) to add more functionality.

 ## Setup for Automated Testing